 This is the person who is willing to give second chances.

 A great example of this is a man named Chris Williams.
 In February 2007, Chris and his family were hit by a 17-year-old drunk driver.
-His 11 & 9-year-old son and daughter were killed instantly, and he watched as his pregnant wife took her final breath.
+His 11- and 9-year-old son and daughter were killed instantly, and he watched as his pregnant wife took her final breath.
 Chris was himself badly injured and barely able to move.
-But before help had even arrived to rescue him, he said that he had this thought, “Whoever has done this to us, I forgive them.
+But before help had even arrived to rescue him, he said he had this thought: “Whoever has done this to us, I forgive them.
 I don’t care what the circumstances were; I forgive them.”
-And now to this day, he has publicly forgiven the young man who killed his family and even developed a relationship with him.
+And now, to this day, he has publicly forgiven the young man who killed his family and even developed a relationship with him.